Lower Marsh Creek Presbyterian Church

-The Lower Marsh Creek Presbyterian Church is an historic Presbyterian church which is located near Orrtanna, Highland Township, Adams County, Pennsylvania.
+The Lower Marsh Creek Presbyterian Church is an historic Presbyterian church which is located near Orrtanna, Highland Township, Adams County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1980.

 History and architectural features

 Built in 1790, this historic church building is a three-bay wide and six-bay deep, rectangular, rubble fieldstone building, which features a semi-circular opening set in the front gable over the main entrance.

 It was listed on the National Register of Historic Places in 1980.